Kentaro-Furukawa/Active-Record-Dashboard/README.md

 1. Select a user in the top bar section.
 2. Click `⋯` in the bottom left corner to show admin login modal.
 3. Enter password : `admin` and submit.
-4. Then, admin page should be popped up.
+4. Then, admin page will be popped up.
-5. Click purple edit button to be able to edit user list.
+5. Click purple edit button to enable to edit the user list.
 6. Add username in the text area. \*Usernames need to be separated by new line(Enter).
 7. Then click yellow save button.
-8. Now user list is updated, go back to the main page and reload, you should see new users you added in the selection.
+8. Now user list is updated, go back to the main page and reload, now you see new users as you added in the selection.

 ### Export records in a JSON file
 For some purposes, you may want to export records and analyze activity, tendency or something.
 You can easily export records by the following steps.